Edwin DeVries Vanderhoop

-Edwin DeVries Vanderhoop (1847 – 1923) was an American Civil War veteran, politician, fishermen, hotel proprietor, and whaleman of Wampanoag Native American and Surinamese descent.
+Edwin DeVries Vanderhoop (1847 – 1923) was an American Civil War veteran, politician, fishermen, hotel proprietor, and whaleman of Wampanoag Native American and Dutch Surinamese descent.
 He was born in Gay Head, Massachusetts (since re-named Aquinnah under Wampanoag name restoration efforts).

 Early life

-Born in 1848, the son of Surinamese-Dutch whaler William Adrian Vanderhoop and his Wampanoag wife Beulah Oocouch Saulsbury, Edwin grew up in Gay Head, Massachusetts with 8 brothers and sisters.
+Born in 1848, the son of Afro-Dutch Surinamese whaler William Adrian Vanderhoop and his Wampanoag wife Beulah Oocouch Saulsbury, Edwin grew up in Gay Head, Massachusetts with 8 brothers and sisters.

 Career

 At the age of 16, Edwin joined the Union army naval division.
 Stationed on the USS Mahaska during the Civil War, Edwin D. Vanderhoop blocked shipments of British goods to the South.

 Wayland Seminary and Mary Cleggett

 After the confederacy’s surrender, Edwin briefly worked on whaleboats out of New Bedford.
 After Whaling, Vanderhoop headed to Wayland Seminary in Washington, DC, graduating in 1878.
 After Wayland, Edwin traveled to Pine Buff, Ark. to teach, most likely at the Branch Normal School, a college a product of the Morrill Act of 1862 and which is now the University of Arkansas at Pine Bluff.
 Vanderhoop's sister Anna, who also taught there, died in 1881 of “brain fever.”

 At Pine Bluff, Edwin met Mary Amelia Cleggett, who also a taught there.
 Mary was the daughter of William S. Cleggett, a free black man and his wife Rebecca Hollensworth.

 Edwin and Mary married in March 1883 at Pine Bluff.
 Their first child, Nannetta, was born in 1884.

 In 1885, Edwin and Mary, decided to return to the birthplace of Edwin to raise their family and contribute to the political, social and economic life of the newly federally recognized (1870) town of Gay Head.